webb-wanderer/encyclopedia/README.md

 ## Welcome!

-If this is the first time you are using this website, or if you would like to get a general orientation about this encyclopedia, and how it relates to other competing encyclopedias, either read our [Introduction](https://encyclopedia.historiography-project.com/introduction/index.html), or watch our 30-minutes introduction movie right here:
+If this is the first time you are using this website, or if you would like to get a general orientation about this encyclopedia, and how it relates to other competing encyclopedias, either read our [Introduction](https://encyclopedia.historiography-project.com/introduction/index.html), or watch our 30-minutes introduction movie on the main page.

 If you are looking for a general introduction into [The Holocaust](https://encyclopedia.historiography-project.com/h/holocaust-the/index.html), read our [entry about this over-arching topic](https://encyclopedia.historiography-project.com/h/holocaust-the/index.html), which will guide you through this historical labyrinth.
 It is also available as an audio and a video presentation.